harvesthill/reddit-wiki-archive/steroids/insulin.md

 * **Peak**: The time period in which the insulin is working it's hardest to lower the blood sugar.
 * **Duration**: The length of time the insulin will be working in the bloodstream.
 It is important to remember that insulin is an indiscriminate storage hormone.
 It doesn't care if its storing fat or glucose.
 Therefore fat intake should be as low as possible during the effective period of the insulin in the body.
 This will help prevent excessive fat gain.

-For bodybuilding purposes we will only be concerned with three types of insulin; Rapid, Short, &amp; Long are the most useful types of insulin for body building purposes.
+For bodybuilding purposes we will only be concerned with three types of insulin; Rapid, Short, & Long are the most useful types of insulin for body building purposes.
 Humulin "N" or NovoLog Mix can be used as well, but it is only suggested for the most advanced users at the highest tiers of competition due to it's longer peak and active duration time which can greatly increase the risks of hypoglycemia and improper nutrition intake.

 Humulin "R" and Novolin "R" are known as short-acting insulins.
 The manufacturers claim that this type of insulin is active in the body for up to six hours; in reality it's closer to four and a half hours.
 The onset time of "R" is roughly thirty minutes and the drug peaks in one and a half to two and a half hours after injection.
 These are very commonly used at higher levels of body building.
 It has longer peaks and duration compared to "log" types, and fits well into most user's eating and workout schedule.